jh3nd3rs0n/jargyle/README.md

         socks5.onConnect.relayIdleTimeout=INTEGER_BETWEEN_1_AND_2147483647
             The timeout in milliseconds on relaying no data (default is 60000)

+        socks5.onConnect.relayInboundBandwidthLimit=INTEGER_BETWEEN_1_AND_2147483647
+            The upper limit on bandwidth in bytes per second of receiving inbound data to be relayed

+        socks5.onConnect.relayOutboundBandwidthLimit=INTEGER_BETWEEN_1_AND_2147483647
+            The upper limit on bandwidth in bytes per second of receiving outbound data to be relayed

         socks5.onConnect.serverFacingBindHost=HOST
             The binding host name or address for the server-facing socket (default is 0.0.0.0)